Bruno-SSC/snap_intro/README.md

 - View the relevant dropdown menus on desktop and mobile when interacting with the navigation links
 - View the optimal layout for the content depending on their device's screen size
-- See hover states for all interactive elements on the page (haven't done this)
+- See hover states for all interactive elements on the page

 ## Alerts ⚡